finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
     String transactionId = "transactionId_example"; // String | The unique id of the transaction to delete the property value from.
-    String transactionPropertyKey = "transactionPropertyKey_example"; // String | The property key of the property value to delete from the transaction.
+    List<String> propertyKeys = Arrays.asList(); // List<String> | The property keys of the properties to delete from the transaction.
 This must be from the \"Transaction\" domain and will have the format {domain}/{scope}/{code} e.g.              \"Transaction/strategy/quantsignal\". try {
-      DeletedEntityResponse result = apiInstance.deletePropertyFromTransaction(scope, code, transactionId, transactionPropertyKey);
+      DeletedEntityResponse result = apiInstance.deletePropertiesFromTransaction(scope, code, transactionId, propertyKeys);
       System.out.println(result);
     } catch (ApiException e) {
-      System.err.println("Exception when calling TransactionPortfoliosApi#deletePropertyFromTransaction");
+      System.err.println("Exception when calling TransactionPortfoliosApi#deletePropertiesFromTransaction");
       System.err.println("Status code: " + e.getCode());
       System.err.println("Reason: " + e.getResponseBody());
       System.err.println("Response headers: " + e.getResponseHeaders());